-A lot has been written about President Trump’s plan for "extreme vetting" of immigrants and refugees in the last month.
-Still, there is one other form of extreme vetting that is important to understand for potential home buyers: the mortgage application.
+A lot is available about the current administration's plan for "extreme vetting" immigrants and refugees in the last month.
+Still, one other form of extreme vetting is critical to understand for potential home buyers: the mortgage application.

 Want to avoid extreme vetting to shop for a mortgage?
 Get a new mortgage in hours, not weeks, with MortgageBite.